onyx-m2/onyx-m2-dbc/README.md

 software build the updates were tested on.
 This obviously isn't a guaranty that the data is correct.

+I've got a webhook setup on this repo to automatically redeploy my instance of the server when the dbc file updated on master.
+If you want to do the same for your server, you could fork this repo and set that up.
+This would also allow you to update on your schedule (which might be good if our cars don't get software updates at the same time).

-## Credits
+## Credit

-Most of the community work to decode the signals is discussed at in the mega-thread https://teslaownersonline.com/threads/diagnostic-port-and-data-access.7502/.
+Most of the community work to decode the signals is discussed in the mega-thread https://teslaownersonline.com/threads/diagnostic-port-and-data-access.7502/.

 Much of the investigation work was performed by Josh Wardell, and he maintains his